nextcloud/documentation/developer_manual/app/appframework/angular.rst

   {
     selector: '#jquery .selector'
     hideOnFocusLost: true
+    cssClass: 'opened'
   }

 * **selector**: if defined, a different area is slid up on click
 * **hideOnFocusLost**: if defined, the slid up area will hide when the focus is lost
+* **cssClass**: if defined, the class which should be toggled on the element where the directive is bound to

 Example: